SuperMix: Supervising the Mixing Data Augmentation: Experiments

-For the distillation, we follow the training setup defined by Tian \etal \cite{tian2019contrastive}.
-On CIFAR-100, we use SGD optimizer with learning rate of $0.1$ and momentum of $0.9$, and weight decay of $5e-4$.
+For knowledge distillation on CIFAR-100, we also consider an additional baseline by using unlabeled data from the training set of ImageNet32x32 \cite{chrabaszcz2017downsampled} (ImgNet32) to construct unlabeled sets.
+This helps to better evaluate the role of the data provided by the mixing augmentation methods.
+We use SGD optimizer with an initial learning rate of $0.1$ and momentum of $0.9$.
+Weight decay is set to $5e-4$.
 The learning rate is decayed by $0.1$ at epochs $200, 300, 400,$ and $500$, and the maximum number of epochs is set to $600$.
-We also follow the standard Pytoch practice with 10 additional epochs for training on ImageNet.
-The number of epochs according to the mixed dataset is scaled with $\tfrac{1}{\kappa}$.
+Since in our experiments $\kappa\geq 1$, the number of epochs according to the mixed dataset will scale with $\tfrac{1}{\kappa}$ to keep the number of training iterations fixed for all experiments.
 For instance, when $\kappa=5$, the maximum number of epochs for the mixed dataset is $120$.
-The batch size is set to $128$ and $256$ for CIFAR-10 and ImageNet, respectively.
+The batch size is set to $128$ and $256$ for CIFAR-100 and ImageNet, respectively.
 For the CIFAR-100 dataset, we set $\sigma$ of the Gaussian smoothing in SuperMix to $1$ and the spatial size of the masks to $8\times8$.
 For ImageNet, $\sigma$ is set to $2$ and the size of masks is set to $16\times16$.
-For all benchmark comparisons, we set $\tau=4$, $\alpha=3$, $\lambda_{KD}=0.1$, and $\lambda_s=25$.
+For all benchmark comparisons, we set $\alpha=3$ and $\lambda_s=25$.
 Moreover, in all experiments, the performance of SuperMix is evaluated by generating $5\times10^5$ and $10^6$ images on CIFAR-100 and ImageNet, respectively, unless otherwise noted.
-All the hyper-parameters are selected according to the experimental setup of \cite{tian2019contrastive} and the ablation studies in Section \ref{sec:ablationstudies}.
-Network architectures, settings for the baseline methods, and more training details are provided in the supplemental material.
+All the hyper-parameters for the distillation experiments are selected according to the experimental setup of \cite{tian2019contrastive} and the ablation studies in Section \ref{sec:ablationstudies}.
+Network architectures and settings for baseline methods are provided in the supplemental material.